techiediaries/techiediaries/_posts/2020/angular-10/2020-09-10-laravel-8-rest-api-authentication-jwt-tutorial-example.md

 layout: bpost
 title: "Laravel 8 REST API Authentication with JWT Tutorial by Example"
 image: "images/content/bootstrap.png"
 excerpt: "Throughout this tutorial, we’ll be learning how to authenticate REST APIs using JWT in the latest Laravel 8 version.
-You will learn how to create rest API using Laravel 8 with JWT authentication"
+You will learn how to create a REST API using Laravel 8 with JWT authentication"
 date: 2020-09-10
 tags : [php, laravel]
 author: kaima
 ---

 Throughout this tutorial, we’ll be learning how to authenticate REST APIs using JWT in the latest Laravel 8 version.
-You will learn how to create rest API using Laravel 8 with JWT authentication.
+You will learn how to create a REST API using Laravel 8 with JWT authentication.

 We’ll see how to set up JWT authentication in Laravel 8 and implement a secured REST API using the  **tymon/jwt-auth**  package.